 - Enlarged the size of the legislative councils.

-- Enlarged the functions of the Legislative Councils and gave them the power of discussing the Budget and addressing questions to the Executive.
+- Enlarged the functions of the Legislative Councils and gave them the power to discuss the Budget and address questions to the Executive.

 Indian Councils Act of 1909